coder02603/demo_clientApiRails_starter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Starting source code for client-side API call implementation on Ruby on Rails.

+This tutorial will cover the following topics:
+* How to create API call on Rails
-* How to run the test suite
+* How to process response from an API call on Rails

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Error handling
+* Useful Gems & Postman

-* ...
+* Environment Variables